Familial Hypercholesterolemia (FH)

 Cascade testing

-Screening of offsprings
+Screening of offspring

 • 1 affected parent → offer DNA testing ASAP